 Another reason is that they are the creme de la creme of software managers.
 This role is not a junior position.
 It takes years of experience to qualify for this post.
 Some of them have at least 10 years of experience in software development.

 Finally, local software development managers are hard to find.
 Keep in mind that you’re not the only one looking for them.
-Businesses compete not just in products but also with talents.
+Businesses compete not just in products but also for talent.
 So, you need to offer a competitive salary to attract an expert development manager.

-Fortunately, the dawn of telecommuting and remote work is finally here.
+Fortunately, the age of telecommuting and remote work is finally here.
 Businesses now have the option to hire remote software development managers.